-- For example, the U.S. Federal Trade Commission (FTC) has not recognized a distinction with respect to marketing or consumer claims between purchasing a bundled product or unbundled certificates and electricity separately. - 2.
-This has also been termed "regulatory additionality," though this Guidance distinguishes between the specific use of the term "additionality" in offset accounting and the diverse types of objectives and criteria that can be applied to energy attribute certificates.
+- For example, the U.S. Federal Trade Commission (FTC) has not recognized a distinction with respect to marketing or consumer claims between purchasing a bundled product or unbundled certificates and electricity separately. - This has also been termed "regulatory additionality," though this Guidance distinguishes between the specific use of the term "additionality" in offset accounting and the diverse types of objectives and criteria that can be applied to energy attribute certificates.

-11 How Companies Can Drive Electricity Supply Changes with the Market-Based Method his chapter describes how market-based consumer actions and claims can drive change in electricity generation supply over time, and clarifies why this guidance does not establish requirements on policy relationships or "market impact" criteria.
+his chapter describes how market-based consumer actions and claims can drive change in electricity generation supply over time, and clarifies why this guidance does not establish requirements on policy relationships or "market impact" criteria.
 It elaborates how companies can use their procurement power to substantively contribute to new low-carbon energy supply.